cwarmbrunn/work-day-scheduler/README.md

 **Project Description/Summary:**

-Developing a Kanban style site to keep track of tasks - will be leveraging Bootstrap and jQuery.
+Creating a simple calendar application that will allow a user to save events for each hour of the day.

 **Live Site:**

-Head over to LINK TBD to view the page live!
+Head over to https://cwarmbrunn.github.io/work-day-scheduler/to view the page live!

 ---